edcourtney74/Storefront/README.md

   * The customer is then asked the quantity they would like to buy.
   * The database is updated with the order information.
   * The customer receives a thank-you prompt that includes the total cost of the purchase.
   * The customer is asked if they would like to make another purchase.
+If so, they are prompted to choose another product.
+If not, the customer is given instructions for how to shop again, and the session is ended.

+## Manager View
+  * The manager initiates the session by typing "node bamazonManager.js".
+  * The manager is given four tasks to choose from.
+### View Products for Sale
+  *